stitchdata/docs/_replication/replication-methods/replication-methods-overview.md

          To learn more about the Replication Methods used by a particular SaaS integration, refer to the **Schema** section in the [integration's documentation]({{ site.baseurl }}/integrations/saas).

       - **Webhook integrations**: Because webhook data is sent to Stitch in real-time, only new records are ever replicated from a webhook source.
-[TODO- Does this need to say Key-based Incremental Rep?]
+This can be thought of as using Key-based Incremental Replication with a Replication Key of `created_at`.
 ---
 {% include misc/data-files.html %}